Royal Treasure

 Royal Treasure (极限挑战之皇家宝藏) is a 2016 Chinese comedy-thriller film spun off from the variety show Go Fighting!.
-It is directed by Yan Min and Ren Jing and stars Huang Bo, Sun Honglei, Huang Lei, Show Lo, Wang Xun, Lay Zhang, Zanilia Zhao, and Yu Hewei.
+Directed by Yan Min and Ren Jing, it stars Huang Bo, Sun Honglei, Huang Lei, Show Lo, Wang Xun, Lay Zhang, Zanilia Zhao and Yu Hewei.
 It was released in China on January 15, 2016.

 Plot

-Huang Bo, Sun Honglei, Huang Lei, Show Lo, Wang Xun and Lay Zhang are filming the variety show Go Fighting! when a meteoroid suddenly strikes them, sending them back in time to the Ming dynasty (1368-1644).
+Huang Bo, Sun Honglei, Huang Lei, Show Lo, Wang Xun and Lay Zhang are filming the variety show Go Fighting! when a meteoroid suddenly strikes them, sending them back in time to the Ming dynasty (1368–1644).
 They meet the emperor, and just before his death, he leaves the legacy of the Order of the Holy Flame to them.
 They then return to the modern civilization and begin their journey of searching for the royal treasure.